 Do you have PMS or some type of hormone disorder?

 A lot of women are suffering from PMS, peri-menopause, or menopausal symptoms and don’t know it.
 Perhaps they have a mild form of it for just a few days each month.

 Others may have a severe form that lasts longer, and makes them wonder, “What is wrong with me?!”

 A hormonal disorder has a wide variety of emotional and physical symptoms.
 If PMS is to blame, these symptoms occur at the same phase of each menstrual cycle.

 Maybe you just read that list, and said “Help me!
 I’ve got all those symptoms!
 I’m struggling, and don’t know what to do.”

 The first thing I want you to realize is that you CAN help yourself.
 No matter what type of disorder you have, there are things you can do to make it easier and to balance things.

 Hormones can disrupt your homeschooling and bring you to the verge of giving up, so you want to do what you can to help yourself.

-Charting your symptoms will help you determine if you have PMS, or a different from of hormone disorder.
+Charting your symptoms will help you determine if you have PMS or a different form of hormone disorder.
 With PMS your symptoms will usually be at the same point in your cycle each month.
 If you see a regular pattern, you can prepare before it comes.